dimuzzo/quiz-app/README.md

 # SAS Quiz 🎓📚🏗️

 Welcome to the SAS Quiz application!
-This is a web app designed to test your knowledge of Sviluppo Applicazioni Software (as the app it's only in Italian).
+This is a web app designed to test your knowledge of Sviluppo Applicazioni Software (the app is currently only in Italian).

 ---